seji-x/Sales-system/README.md

 15 Analytics and Optimization:
 > Businesses use analytics tools to track user behavior, monitor website performance, and optimize the online shopping experience.

+## target
+> To create an effective camera sales website, it is essential to showcase high-quality images and detailed descriptions of each product.
+Implement features such as product comparison, customer reviews, and advanced search options based on specifications.
+Include high-resolution images and videos, allowing users to preview products from different angles.
+Transparently communicate return policies and warranties, ensuring customer trust.
+Design a user-friendly and professional website interface that reflects the brand's quality and value.
+Additionally, integrate a secure shopping cart and payment system.
+Implement promotions and special offers to attract and retain customers.